JetBrains/intellij-sdk-docs/basics/architectural_overview/psi_files.md

 As PSI is language-dependent, PSI files are created through the [`Language`](upsource:///platform/core-api/src/com/intellij/lang/Language.java) object, by using the `LanguageParserDefinitions.INSTANCE.forLanguage(language).createFile(fileViewProvider)` method.

-Like documents, PSI files are created on demand when the PSI is accessed for a particular file.
+Like documents, PSI files are created on-demand when the PSI is accessed for a particular file.

 ## How long do PSI files persist?